 People that struggle to believe in the “goodness of life” often experience anxiety and stress.
 The amygdala becomes overactive and becomes hypersensitive to potential danger—everywhere—even if the likelihood of danger is very low.
 This perpetuates anxiety, controlling behaviours, over-analysing and constant reassurance-seeking.

 How do we gain Faith in the Goodness of Life?

 Three things that we can all do to start to activate more Faith in the Goodness of Life, are:

-3. Examine the origins of your anxiety in the face of uncertainty.
-Did you receive constant messages growing up about how unsafe life is?
+- 3. Examine the origins of your anxiety in the face of uncertainty.
+When you were growing up, did you receive constant messages about how unsafe life is, or to always be aware of potential danger?
 This may be something worth exploring with a counsellor or therapist.

 We can’t change the world around us, but we can change how we respond to the world.